 And while there isn’t a lot of scientific data to support efficacy of Eastern medical techniques, like acupuncture, to stimulate labor, one study did show that women who received acupuncture had shorter overall delivery times than those who did not.
 Another study published in 2015 showed that acupuncture during pregnancy was found to be completely safe, so there’s no harm in trying acupuncture as a holistic alternative to stripping membranes.

 Stripping membranes is most likely to be effective later in pregnancy, with the highest rates of efficacy after 38 weeks.

 We get it.
 Pregnancy is hard.
 And when 37 weeks is technically considered full term, it’s ultra-tempting to schedule a membrane stripping procedure to help get that baby outta there as soon as possible.

 Still, an astonishing amount of prenatal growth occurs in the final weeks of pregnancy, so unless there’s a true medical need for baby to be born sooner, it’s probably best for baby to bake until at least 39 weeks.

-Still, there are times when a scheduled birth is easiest for everyone.
-We’re a military family, and I know several women who have chosen a scheduled induction so that their partners could be present for the birth because of impending deployments.
+But, there are times when a scheduled birth is easiest for everyone.
+For military families, you may chose a scheduled induction so that your partner could be present for the birth because of impending deployments.
 Or a medical condition could prompt an early delivery that is in the best interest of both mother and baby’s health.